 - There is a defined maximum coverage of $75,000.

-The Auto Rental CDW on the Ink Preferred provides primary coverage “renting primarily for business purposes, renting outside your country of residence for personal reasons or if you do not have automobile insurance.”
+The Auto Rental CDW on the Ink Preferred provides primary coverage when “renting primarily for business purposes, renting outside your country of residence for personal reasons, or if you do not have automobile insurance.”

-This means you do not need to file a claim with any other insurer before claiming under the card benefit.
-However, you still must decline the rental company's insurance and pay for the total rental cost on your Ink Preferred for coverage to be in effect.
+This means you do not need to file a claim with any other insurer before filing a claim under the card benefit.
+However, you must still decline the rental company's insurance and pay for the total rental cost on your Ink Preferred for coverage to be in effect.

-Coverage is secondary if you rent within your country of residence for personal reasons — unless you don't have a car insurance policy.
+Coverage is secondary for rentals within your country of residence for personal reasons — unless you have no car insurance policy.
 So, when you're renting for work, use this card.
 When renting a car for personal reasons, use your Sapphire Preferred or Sapphire Reserve.

 See more details in the Ink Preferred Benefits Guide.

-Auto Rental CDW may not be the reason you choose to apply for a card, but this perk is one of the most underrated perks for Sapphire Preferred cardholders.
-It can provide tangible benefits over time, allowing you to avoid the damage waiver fees every time you rent a car.
+Auto Rental CDW may not be the main reason you choose to apply for a card, but the Chase Sapphire Preferred rental car insurance should be the reason to pull this card out of your wallet every time you book a rental car.
+It can provide tangible benefits over time, allowing you to avoid the damage waiver fees whenever you're on the road.

 Just remember that you must pay the cash portion of your rental car in full using your Sapphire Preferred and decline the CDW offered by the rental agency for this benefit to be in effect.

 It's no surprise the Sapphire Preferred has become the favorite credit card for so many in the points-collecting community.
-Aside from primary rental car coverage, this card includes a long list of benefits that justify keeping it in your wallet.
+Aside from primary rental car coverage, this card includes myriad benefits that justify keeping it in your wallet.
 For more details, see our full review of the Chase Sapphire Preferred® Card.

 - Count on Trip Cancellation/Interruption Insurance, Auto Rental Collision Damage Waiver, Lost Luggage Insurance and more.